Odyssey Sims: College career

+Sims was inducted in the Baylor Athletics Hall of Fame on November 1, 2024.

 Professional career

 WNBA

-Sims was drafted 2nd overall by the Tulsa Shock in the 2014 WNBA draft.
+Sims was drafted second overall by the Tulsa Shock in the 2014 WNBA draft.
 In her rookie season, Sims immediately entered the starting line-up for the Shock at the shooting guard position.
 Sims would instantly become a scoring sensation in the league; she scored a career-high 39 points in a 95–93 loss to the San Antonio Stars.
 She finished her rookie season, averaging a career-high 16.7 points per game along with a career-high 4.2 assists per game in 34 games with 31 starts and was named to the WNBA All-Rookie Team.
-The Shock finished fifth place in the Western Conference with a 12–22 record, missing out on the playoffs.
+The Shock finished in fifth place in the Western Conference with a 12–22 record, missing out on the playoffs.

-In 2015, Sims would have an injury-riddled season, she missed 10 games with a knee injury.
-She finished the season, with 23 games played along with 19 starts and averaged 16.0 points per game and 3.8 assists per game.
-The Shock would make the playoffs with the number 3 seed in the Western Conference, posting an 18–16 record, but were eliminated in a 2-game sweep by the Phoenix Mercury in the first round.
+In 2015, Sims would have an injury-riddled season, as she missed 10 games with a knee injury.
+She finished the season with 23 games played along with 19 starts and averaged 16.0 points per game and 3.8 assists per game.
+The Shock would make the playoffs with the number 3 seed in the Western Conference, posting an 18–16 record, but were eliminated in a two-game sweep by the Phoenix Mercury in the first round.

-In 2016, the Tulsa Shock relocated to Dallas, Texas (which is approximately 15 miles away from Sims's hometown of Irving, Texas) and were renamed the Dallas Wings.
+In 2016, the Tulsa Shock relocated to Dallas, Texas (which is approximately 15 miles away from Sims's hometown of Irving) and were renamed the Dallas Wings.
 In the 2016 season, Sims would be healthy; she played in 34 games with 30 starts and averaged 14.0 points per game along with 3.9 assists per game at shooting guard.
 The Wings missed out on playoff contention with an 11–23 record.

-In 2017, Sims was traded to the Los Angeles Sparks along with the number 11 overall pick in the 2017 WNBA Draft in exchange for two first round picks in the 2017 WNBA Draft.
+In 2017, Sims was traded to the Los Angeles Sparks, along with the number 11 overall pick in the 2017 WNBA draft, in exchange for two first-round picks in the 2017 WNBA Draft.
 She initially came off the bench, but would be inserted into the starting lineup at the shooting guard spot after Essence Carson suffered a right elbow sprain.
-On August 24, 2017, Sims scored a season-high 28 points along with 8 assists and 6 rebounds as a starter in an 82–67 victory over the Phoenix Mercury.
+On August 24, 2017, Sims scored a season-high 28 points along with eight assists and six rebounds as a starter in an 82–67 victory over the Phoenix Mercury.
 The Sparks would finish with a 26–8 record as the number 2 seed in the league with a double-bye to the semi-finals, following last season's new playoff format.
 Heading into the playoffs, Sims remained the starting shooting guard for the Sparks.
-The Sparks would go on to advance to the Finals after defeating the Mercury in a 3-game sweep of the semi-finals, making it Sims’s first Finals appearance.
-Sims tied her playoff career-high of 22 points in Game 3 with the Sparks winning 89–87 to clinch their second consecutive berth to the Finals.
+The Sparks would go on to advance to the Finals after defeating the Mercury in a three-game sweep of the semi-finals, making it Sims's first Finals appearance.
+Sims tied her playoff career-high of 22 points in Game 3, with the Sparks winning 89–87 to clinch their second consecutive berth to the Finals.
 However, the Sparks would lose in the Finals to the Minnesota Lynx in five games.